Procedure – Infectious Diseases

 When symptoms of communicable disease are detected in a student who is at school, the regular procedure for the disposition of an ill or injured student will be followed.
 In all instances, the school nurse, principal, or designee will:

-- Notify the parent or emergency contact to advise him/her of the signs and symptoms.
+- Notify the parent/guardian or emergency contact to advise him/her of the signs and symptoms.

-- Arrange for parent to pick up the student as soon as possible; recommend follow-up with licensed health care provider.
+- Arrange for parent/guardian to pick up the student as soon as possible;

-- Keep the student isolated but observed until the parent arrives;
+- Keep the student isolated but observed until the parent/guardian arrives.

-Note: When the student is fourteen years or older and the symptoms are of a sexually transmitted disease, the student has confidentiality rights that prohibit notification of anyone but the health department.
+Note: When the student is fourteen years or older and the symptoms are of a sexually transmitted infection, the student has confidentiality rights that prohibit notification of anyone but the health department.

 First Aid Procedures